Lara VMS

 Location

-The Lara Property, located in the southern part of Vancouver Island, lies approximately 75 km north of Victoria, 15 km northwest of Duncan and 12 km west of the Village of Chemainus, British Columbia, Canada (Figures 4-1 and 4-2).
+The Lara Property, located in the southern part of Vancouver Island, lies approximately 64 km northwest of Victoria, 15 km west of the port of Chemainus and 12 km west of the Village of Chemainus, British Columbia, Canada (Figures 4-1 and 4-2).
 The Property, situated in the Victoria Mining Division, is centered at 48°52'52" N and 123°54'18" W (NAD83 Zone 10 North: 5414789mN and 433651mE) and is covered by the 1:50 000 National Topographic Series (“NTS”) map sheet 92B/13 [Duncan] and 92C/16 [Cowichan Lake].

 LARA Property map with Mineralized Zones